 A supernova is a star explosion – destructive on a scale almost beyond human imagining.
 If our sun exploded as a supernova, the resulting shock wave probably wouldn’t destroy the whole Earth, but the side of Earth facing the sun would boil away.
 Scientists estimate that the planet as a whole would increase in temperature to roughly 15 times hotter than our normal sun’s surface.
 What’s more, Earth wouldn’t stay put in orbit.
 The sudden decrease in the sun’s mass might free the planet to wander off into space.
 Clearly, the sun’s distance – 8 light-minutes away – isn’t safe.
 Fortunately, our sun isn’t the sort of star destined to explode as a supernova.
 But other stars, beyond our solar system, will.
 What is the closest safe distance?
-Scientific literature cites 50 to 100 years as the closest safe distance between Earth and a supernova.
-Follow the links below to learn more.
+Scientific literature cites 50 to 100 light-years as the closest safe distance between Earth and a supernova.

 What would happen if a supernova exploded near Earth?
 Let’s consider the explosion of a star besides our sun, but still at an unsafe distance.
 Say, the supernova is 30 light-years away.
 Dr. Mark Reid, a senior astronomer at the Harvard-Smithsonian Center for Astrophysics, has said:

 … were a supernova to go off within about 30 light-years of us, that would lead to major effects on the Earth, possibly mass extinctions.
 X-rays and more energetic gamma-rays from the supernova could destroy the ozone layer that protects us from solar ultraviolet rays.
 It also could ionize nitrogen and oxygen in the atmosphere, leading to the formation of large amounts of smog-like nitrous oxide in the atmosphere.